dosadczuk/dom-router/README.md

 # DOM Router (WiP)

-Very basic, zero configuration router for single HTML file applications.
+Very basic, zero configuration router for single HTML file websites.

 To start using router, just put `script` tag in the HTML file: